security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 Locations are drawn from an external gazeeter or geographic database, and because of this they do not require a citation.
 However, best practice is to include a citation whenever possible.
-When two or more citations are needed to evidence a location then a corresponding explanatory note should be entered in the ``public_notes:meta`` field.
-This field is for the Universally Unique Identifier (UUID) for each citation, found in the ``ref:source:access_point_id:admin`` field in the Sources sheet.
+When two or more citations are needed to evidence a location then a corresponding explanatory note should be entered in the :ref:`public_notes:meta <notes-location>` field.
+This field is for the Universally Unique Identifier (UUID) for each citation, found in the :ref:`ref:source:access_point_id:admin` field in the Sources sheet.
 When multiple citations are needed every UUID should be semi-colon separated.

 id:entity